Group Therapy at New Moon Psychotherapy

 I don’t like being on camera – do I have to be!

 While it can be uncomfortable and it might feel like the spot light is on when we’re on camera, it really makes a difference for the group and helps everyone connect.
-It’s such a lonely place to speak to a grid of black squares.

 Are your groups offered in-person or online?